Objectives

 WIPO National Award for Enterprises

-The aim is to stimulate Slovenian enterprises to intensify their cooperation with public research organisations.
+The aim is to stimulate Slovenian enterprises to intensify their cooperation with public research organizations.
 We wish to expose as a good practice those enterprises that are constantly and methodologically using the IP system in their business activities.
 For more info about the award click here.

 WIPO National Award for Inventors

 The goal of the Medal is to award inventive and innovative activity of Slovenian public researcher and to recognize their contribution to national wealth and development.
-For more info about the award click here.
+For more info about the award click here

 Key Stakeholders